How Much Does It Cost to Create a Website In the UK?

 Don’t forget VAT.
 Many service providers add 20% on top of their listed prices.
 If you’re hiring an agency or paying for annual hosting, this can quickly add a few hundred pounds to your total.

-Using a UK-based team also means your site will likely meet local privacy and cookie requirements, which is important if you’re handling customer data.
+Using a UK-based team also means your site will likely meet local privacy and cookie requirements, which is essential if you’re handling customer data.

-If your audience is mostly in the UK, local servers can also improve speed and performance.
+If your audience is mainly in the UK, local servers can also improve speed and performance.

 Cost Comparison Table